mishelashala/zettelkasten/READ_LATER.md

 - [ ] "Finance for Dummies" de Eric Tyson.
 - [ ] "Accounting All-in-One For Dummies" de Kenneth W. Boyd.

-### otros

-- [ ] Simple Smalltalk Testing: With Patterns, Kent Beck.
-- [x] I Have No Mouth, and I Must Scream, Harlan Ellison.
-- [ ] A first course in category theory, Ana Agore
-- [ ] Write great code volume 1
-- [ ] Write great code volume 2
-- [ ] Write great code volume 3
-- [ ] The recursive book of recursion
-- [ ] The art of clean code
-- [ ] Introduction to computer optimization
-- [ ] Algorithmic thinking
-- [ ] How computers really work
-- [ ] Think like a programmer
-- [ ] Code craft
-- [ ] Hacks, Leaks and Revelations
-- [ ] Touch of Class: Learning to Program Well with Objects and Contracts

 ## CENEVAL